 This helpful chart explains the different unemployment programs with benefits and dates.

 For immediate assistance, we recommend you contact your lender or local bank for guidance.
 Please note that the bank you chose to work with MUST be an SBA approved bank.
 To learn more about the options available to you, please visit the following links below.

-Payroll Protection Program: Funds for the PPP will be made available, Monday, April 27 at 10:30 am (EST).
+Payroll Protection Program: *Important Update* Funds for the PPP will be made available, Monday, July 6. in response to President signing the program’s extension legislation.
+The deadline to apply for a Paycheck Protection Program loan is August 8, 2020.
 The PPP provides small businesses with funds to pay up to 8 weeks of payroll costs including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.
 Fishermen will have access to these funds and are encouraged to apply as soon as funding becomes available – contact your bank/lender as soon as possible to apply.
+STATUS: EXPIRED

 Apply here for a state permit to sell directly to consumers.

 Apply here for a federal permit to sell directly to consumers (applies to federally fished waters).

 A helpful infographic for shellfish harvesters who want to learn more about direct sales.